RageBarbarian/Gaming-Mouse/Journal.md

 ![IMG_1609 1](https://github.com/user-attachments/assets/106fabf1-e9f5-492c-8c6d-ab7b2a018f58)
 <img width="320" height="378" alt="Screenshot 2026-01-04 173712" src="https://github.com/user-attachments/assets/61e1715e-db23-42cc-ab88-ec0192d8c90d" />

-# This was our initial Microcontroller, a SEEED XIAO Microcontroller, but we did some research and found out that it does not support the number of pins we need for the push buttons and other components.
+# This was our initial Microcontroller, the SEEED XIAO, but we did some research and found out that it does not support the number of pins we need for the push buttons and other components.

 <img width="357" height="335" alt="Screenshot 2026-01-04 173534" src="https://github.com/user-attachments/assets/5c6d90a1-6099-4898-a99e-c2878ba1c801" />